 Board of Trustees Information

 Oregon Episcopal School is a 501(c)(3) not-for-profit organization as defined by the Internal Revenue Service.
 It is governed by a voluntary Board of Trustees.
 The Board includes members nominated by the Board's Committee on Governance and appointed by the Bishop of the Episcopal Diocese of Oregon, as well as members elected by the Standing Committee of the Episcopal Diocese of Oregon.
-Ex officio, non-voting members of the Board include the Head of School, the Chair of Parent Community Link, the President of the Alumni Council, and the Chair of the Endowment Investment Committee.
+Advisors, non-voting members of the Board include the Head of School, the Chair of Parent Community Link, the President of the Alumni Council, and the Chair of the Endowment Investment Committee.
 Trustees are elected for three-year terms and may not serve more than two consecutive terms.